461st Air Control Wing: 461st Bombardment Wing

 In 1962, in order to perpetuate the lineage of many currently inactive bombardment units with illustrious World War II records, Headquarters SAC received authority from Headquarters USAF to discontinue its Major Command controlled (MAJCON) strategic wings that were equipped with combat aircraft and to activate Air Force controlled (AFCON) units, most of which were inactive at the time, but which could carry a lineage and history.
 As a result, the 4128th was replaced by the reactivated 461st Bombardment Wing, Heavy, which assumed its mission, personnel, and equipment on 1 February 1963.
+(Note: The 461st Wing also continued, through temporary bestowal, the history, and honors of the World War II 461st Bombardment Group.
+It was also entitled to retain the honors (but not the history or lineage) of the 4128th Strategic Wing.)

 In the same way the 764th Bombardment Squadron, one of the unit's World War II historical bomb squadrons, replaced the 718th Bombardment Squadron.
-Under the Dual Deputate organization, all flying and maintenance squadrons were directly assigned to the wing, so no operational group element was activated.
+Under the Dual Deputate organization, (Note: Under this plan flying squadrons reported to the wing Deputy Commander for Operations and maintenance squadrons reported to the wing Deputy Commander for Maintenance.) all flying and maintenance squadrons were directly assigned to the wing, so no operational group element was activated.
 The 58th Munitions Maintenance Squadron was reassigned to the 461st, while The 4128th's other maintenance and security squadrons were replaced by ones with the 461st numerical designation of the new wing.
 Each of the new units assumed the personnel, equipment, and mission of its predecessor.

 In April 1963, the wing gained an air refueling capability for its bombers when the 909th Air Refueling Squadron was activated with KC-135 tankers.
 The 909th remained with the wing until June 1966, when it moved to March Air Force Base, California and was reassigned.
 The wing trained with B-52s, maintained heavy bombardment proficiency and participated in numerous operational readiness inspections and military exercises.

 In January 1967, the wing deployed its aircraft and crews to Anderson Air Force Base, Guam, where they carried out missions in Southeast Asia as part of a provisional bombardment wing participating in Operation Arc Light.
 The wing's planes and personnel returned to Amarillo in July, where they returned to nuclear alert.
 However, "[i]n December 1965, a few months after the first B-52Bs started leaving the operational inventory, Robert S. McNamara, Secretary of Defense [announced] another phaseout program that would further reduce SAC's bomber force.
 Basically, this program called for the mid-1971 retirement of all B-52Cs and of several subsequent B-52 models."
 In addition, in January 1968, announcement was made that Amarillo would close at the end of the year.
 The wing's last operational B-52 was transferred to another unit on 21 January 1968, and the wing inactivated on 25 March.